Affine invariant convergence rates of the conditional gradient method: Growth property in some special cases

 \section{Growth property in some special cases}

 The subsections below detail some straightforward consequences of Theorem~\ref{thm.main} when the growth property holds for some special values of $(q,r)$.
-These special cases recover and sharpen some norm-dependent convergence results previously derived in~\cite{Kerd21,Nest18,Ghad19}.
-To make the latter connection more precise and explicit, we show that the growth property~\eqref{eq.growth.cond} holds for various classes of problems by relying on the concepts of uniform smoothness and uniform convexity recalled next.
+These special cases recover and sharpen some norm-dependent convergence results previously developed in the state-of-the-art literature on the conditional gradient method~\cite{Kerd21,Nest18,Ghad19}.
+To make the latter connection more precise and explicit, Proposition~\ref{prop.suff.r=0}, Proposition~\ref{prop.suff.2.1}, and Proposition~\ref{prop.suff.gral} below show that the uniform smoothness and uniform convexity assumptions previously made in each of~\cite{Kerd21,Nest18,Ghad19} imply the $(q,r)$ growth property~\eqref{eq.growth.cond} for various values of $(q,r)$.

+We next recall the concepts of uniform smoothness and uniform convexity.
 A detailed discussion on these concepts is presented in~\cite{KerdDP21}.
 Both uniform smoothness and uniform convexity are stated and formalized in terms of some norm.
 Thus throughout this section we assume that $\R^n$ is endowed with a norm $\|\cdot\|$ and let $\|\cdot\|^*$ denote its dual norm.

 A convex function $f:\R^n \rightarrow \R\cup\{\infty\}$ is {\em uniformly smooth} on $C\subseteq \dom(f)$ with respect to $\|\cdot\|$ if there exist constants $q\in(1,2]$ and $L>0$ such that for $x,y\in C$